 Choose your Draperies

 How will the curtain or valance you are installing attach to the rods you want?
 Will they be stationary, or do you want functioning draperies on your bay window?
 Will you need rings, and how many?
 If you are using a rod-pocket drapery or valance, what is the measurement of the pocket?
 If you are using grommet draperies, what is the diameter of the inside of the grommet?
+Speak with an expert from Drapery Rods Direct today to find the perfect draperies or curtains for bay windows.

 Basic Bay Window Drapery Hardware

-Perhaps you only want a valance, or a set of lightweight, stationary curtains tied back for a country or romantic look.
+Perhaps you only want a valance, or a set of lightweight, stationary bay window curtains tied back for a country or romantic look.
 The Kirsch Continental II Bay Window rod or the Kirsch Lockseam Bay Window Rod are great options.
 You can also purchase these as a double setup for a curtain under a valance.
 While the Lockseam Bay Window Rods are only available in one size, you can also use Continental II Flexible Corner Connectors with Continental II rods to create a custom-sized bay window treatment if your windows are large.

 Decorative Bay Window Hardware

-With Kirsch Wood Trends, Buckingham, Wrought Iron, and Designer Metals collections, your options for custom decorative bay window hardware and corner curtain rod hardware are endless.
+With Kirsch Wood Trends, Wrought Iron, and Designer Metals collections, your options for custom decorative bay window hardware and corner curtain rod hardware are endless.
 Each of these collections offers a Swivel Socket (also called elbows or corner connectors) that can achieve any angle from 90 degrees to 179 degrees.
 (If you need 180 degrees, a straight rod will do!)

 These rods can be cut and spliced to get any length you need for each section of the bay.
 We recommend that this be done on-site, as it is tricky to get the proper measurement without first taking into consideration the size of the Swivel Sockets.
 If you want, however, the Designer Metals collection offers Telescoping Rods in three sizes, so all you would have to do is adjust the rod to the size you need.